s-ccs/BSc2023_amica/README.md

 7. Check if all packages have been succesfully installed

          pkg> status

+8. Leave the package manager by typing `Backspace`
-8. Run the run_amica.jl script
+9. Run the run_amica.jl script

          julia> include("/path/to/Amica.jl/test/run_amica.jl")
-9. The project will now precompile.
+10. The project will now precompile.
 This might take a while.
-10. You can now inspect the results of the algorithm by calling the the fields of the Amica object `am`.
+11. You can now inspect the results of the algorithm by calling the the fields of the Amica object `am`.
 E.g. to get the unmixing matrix A, type

          julia> am.A
 The fields of the Amica object are defined in `src/types.jl`.